Parable of the Prodigal Son: Orthodox

 In the Eastern Orthodox Church, the parable of the Prodigal Son is central to the Christian understanding emphasizing God's boundless love for humanity.
 Archpriest Victor Potapov encapsulates this as "a multitude of themes...difficult to enumerate", including the historical contrast between God's chosen people and the pagans, the nature of sin (one reason why the parable is read on the third Sunday before Great Lent, also including the subsequent fasting time to encourage spiritual discipline and refreshment), and the process and blessings of repentance.
 The Father's forgiving embrace represents God's joy in receiving sinners who return to Him with humility and remorse.
 It is as an allegory of the Church, with elements like baptism and the Eucharist symbolized through the Father's gifts to his son.

 As Fr.
 Potapov cites, Saint Theophan the Recluse compares the sinner with a man sunk into a deep sleep, and in his turning to God he notes three psychological moments that correspond to the parable's events: 1.
 Awakening from the sleep of sin; 2.
 The ripening of resolve to forsake sin and dedicate himself to pleasing God; 3.
 Investing the sinner with divine power for this in the "Mysteries of Repentance and Communion".

-Fr.
-James Guirguis puts the message in both plainspoken terms, yet also quoting Saint Tikhon of Zadonsk:

-How God longs to see us come home!
-How God longs to embrace us and forgive us and restore us to a place of honor, to celebrate our return!
-How God longs to see those who are dead, restored back to life and health so that they might dwell with Him!